 The Spring’s families are a diverse mix of international expats and Indonesians.
 Families may enrol with the intention of remaining for one semester or a single year but many end up staying much longer.

-Unfortunately, we cannot currently cater for children with special needs because we lack the facilities to give these special children the help they deserve.
-However, we are working on creating a support network for children with unique learning requirements.
+For children with special needs unfortunately we have limited facilities to give these special children the help they deserve.
+However, we are working on creating a support for children with unique learning requirements.
 That may take place either through a support center that we recommend or by enabling collaboration between parents with similar needs.

 We do not offer probationary placement.
-Instead, we arrange a two-week trial period that gives children (and their parents) time to adapt to the new learning environment and see if they fit.
+Instead, we arrange adjustment period that gives children (and their parents) time to adapt to the new learning environment.

 At The Spring we believe that every child deserves a good education.
 That’s why we offer a scholarship program for local Balinese children.
 We want to ensure that our local hosts receive the same opportunity to learn that we provide to their guests.

-We are happy to accept payments by bank transfer and by credit card.
+We are happy to accept payments by bank transfer.

 Yes.
-We offer a five-week summer program in July – August.
+We offer a five-week Camp program in July – August.
 You can find more information about our summer program here.

 Yes.
-Summer schedules are often varied so we’re happy to accept children to the summer program whenever they wish to join us and for as long as they wish to remain.
+Camp program schedules are often varied so we’re happy to accept children to the Camp program whenever they wish to join us and for as long as they wish to remain.

 In special circumstances, we may accept students entering late in a term.
 Applications for late enrolment are evaluated on a case-by-case basis.